Bitcoin

 Bitcoin Rewards

-The bitcoin is rewarded to miners for the work they do to generate blocks.
-It's then up to the miners to transfer or sell it to anybody else.
-This is how new bitcoins first come to the network.
+Bitcoin is rewarded to miners for the work to generate blocks.
+The miners can then transfer or sell it.
+This is how new bitcoins first enter the network.

-coinbase is the term given to the reward transaction done.
-This is added as a transaction in the generated block to claim the reward.
+coinbase is the name for the reward transaction.
+It's added to the generated block to claim the reward.

-Comparing cryptocurrency with normal currency isn't the right one.
+Comparing cryptocurrency with normal currency is wrong.
 It's better to compare it with gold.
-Both gold and cryptocurrency are mined (only when miners generate a block, new bitcoins are released) and both are limited in availability.
+Both are mined.
+New bitcoins are released only when miners make a block.
+And both are limited in supply.

 Transaction Fees

-In addition to the mining reward, the miner also gets transaction fees.
-This fees depends on the transactions that are part of the block.
-When a transaction is initiated by the user, the wallet software automatically sets this value depending on many factors.
+Besides the mining reward, the miner also gets transaction fees.
+The fees depend on the transactions in the block.
+When a user starts a transaction, the wallet software sets this value from many factors.

 The transaction fees is also paid in bitcoins.